-Associate Professor of American History
+Associate Professor of American History; Director of Graduate Studies

 Kyle Volk's research and teaching focus on the political, legal, social, and intellectual history of the United States.
-He is broadly interested in the history of democracy, the problem of dissent and difference in American society, the place of morals in American law and politics, the history of civil rights and civil liberties, and the changing meaning of freedom in American life.
+He is especially interested in the history of democracy, the problem of dissent and difference in American society, the place of morals in American law and politics, civil rights and civil liberties, and the changing meaning of freedom in American life.
 Volk's research has been supported by the American Society for Legal History, the William Nelson Cromwell Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the American Antiquarian Society.
-His first book, Moral Minorities & the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
+His first book, Moral Minorities and the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
 Moral Minorities received two major honors from the Organization of American Historians (OAH) in 2015: the Merle Curti Prize for Best Book in American Intellectual History; and honorable mention for the Frederick Jackson Turner Prize for the Best First Book in American History.
 Future projects will explore resistance to government in the long Progressive era and the centrality of debates over alcohol to cultural conceptions of liberty in U.S. History.

 Field Of Study:

 U.S. Political, Legal, Social, & Intellectual History; Civil Rights & Civil Liberties; Political Economy, Social Movements, & American Democracy